Washington scores 17, Ohio State tops No. 15 Rutgers 79-68

 The Buckeyes shot 51%, including 42% from 3-point range.
 Washington was 4 for 8 on 3s.

 E.J.
-Liddell had 15 points for Ohio State, Kyle Young had 13 and Justice Sueing had 12 points 10 rebounds and five assists.
+Liddell had 15 points and Kyle Young had 13 for Ohio State.

 POLL IMPLICATIONS